-MELA Sciences, Inc., a Delaware corporation (the Company), is focused on the development of a non-invasive, point-of-care instrument (MelaFind®) to aid in the detection of early melanoma.
-The MelaFind® Pre-Market Approval ("PMA") application was submitted on June 9, 2009 and is under review at the U.S. Food and Drug Administration ("FDA").
-A pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a Protocol Agreement.
-In addition, the MelaFind® PMA has been granted expedited review by the FDA.
-The Company is actively working with the FDA during the review process.
+MELA Sciences, Inc., a Delaware corporation (the Company), is focused on the commercialization and marketing of a non-invasive, point-of-care instruments to aid in the detection of melanoma.

-On November 18, 2010 the Company's PMA application for MelaFind® was reviewed by the FDA's General and Plastic Surgery Devices Panel.
-The Panel voted favorably on all three questions instructed by the FDA.
-The FDA advisory Panel vote is non-binding on the FDA.
+The MelaFind® Pre-Market Approval ("PMA") application was submitted to the U.S. Food and Drug Administration ("FDA") in June 2009, and had been granted expedited review by the FDA.
+A pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a binding Protocol Agreement and all study end points were met.
+The results of the pivotal study were published in the Archives of Dermatology in October 2010 (on-line) and February 2011 (print).
+The PMA application for MelaFind® was reviewed by the FDA's General and Plastic Surgery Devices Panel ("Panel") in November 2010.
+The Panel voted favorably on all three questions posed by the FDA.

 In February 2011, the Company submitted a PMA amendment containing a revised 'indications for use' statement limiting MelaFind® to use by dermatologists, based on discussions that ensued during the Panel meeting.
-The Company has requested a meeting with the FDA to review the Panel outcome as well as the Company's PMA and PMA amendment.

-Upon obtaining approval from the FDA, we plan to launch MelaFind® commercially in the United States.

-Also in 2010, the Company initiated steps toward being able to introduce the MelaFind® device commercially in Europe.
-The Company is actively planning representation, conducting market research activities and working with European regulatory agencies on achieving Conformite Europeenne ("CE") marking of MelaFind®.
+In May 2011, the Company filed a second PMA amendment containing a training program for clinicians, an outline of which was presented at the Panel meeting.

+The Company received written approval from the FDA for the MelaFind® PMA application on November 1, 2011.
+With FDA approval received, the Company has initiated commercialization of MelaFind® in the United States during the first quarter of 2012.

+In August 2011, the Company received the International Organization for Standardization ("ISO") 13485 certification of the Company's comprehensive management system for the design and manufacture of medical devices.
+In September 2011, the Company received Conformite Europeanne ("CE") Mark approval for MelaFind®.
+With CE Mark approval, the Company has the ability to market MelaFind® to dermatologists across the European Union and in certain other countries.
+The Company has initiated commercialization of MelaFind® in Germany during the first quarter of 2012.

-To date, the Company has not generated any revenues from MelaFind®.
-All of our historical revenues have come from activities and products that have since been discontinued, including our DIFOTI product which we discontinued in 2005.
-Under an exclusive sale and licensing agreement with KaVo Dental GmbH ("KaVo") to further develop and commercialize DIFOTI, KaVo pays us an annual royalty based on the number of DIFOTI related systems sold per calendar year.
-The Company began earning the contractual minimum royalty in the second half of 2008 and earned the minimum annual royalty in 2009 and 2010 as KaVo had not re-launched the product as of December 31, 2010.
+Prior to the commercial launch of MelaFind® in 2012, the Company has not generated any revenues from MelaFind®.
+All of the Company's historical revenues have come from activities and products that have since been discontinued, including our DIFOTI product which we discontinued in 2005.
+Under an exclusive sale and licensing agreement with KaVo Dental GmbH ("KaVo") to further develop and commercialize DIFOTI, KaVo pays the Company an annual royalty based on the number of DIFOTI related systems sold per calendar year.
+The Company began earning the contractual minimum royalty in the second half of 2008 and earned the minimum annual royalty in 2009, 2010 and 2011, as KaVo had not re-launched the product as of December 31, 2011.